-- Continue to advance completion of FDRs. - Shipment of the first two cab carshells from Altenrhein to Salt Lake City. - Continuation of carshell design verification structural testing. - Continue to advance Stadler engagement of Wabtec as the onboard PTC supplier. - Continue work with the FRA on EMU compliance issues.
+- Receive delivery of first two car shells in Salt Lake City. - Advance Stadler engagement of Wabtec as the onboard PTC supplier. - Continue work with the FRA on EMU compliance issues.

 4.2 Centralized Equipment Maintenance and Operations Facility Modifications

 The CEMOF Upgrade project will provide work areas for performing maintenance on the new EMUs.